Abortion Law Reform Act 2019 (New South Wales): The Act

 It allows a medical practitioner to perform an abortion on a person who is not more than 22 weeks pregnant and can give informed consent.
 If the person lacks the capacity to give informed consent to the termination, the medical professional can obtain permission from a person lawfully authorised to give consent on the person's behalf.
 Abortions after the 22 weeks gestation period can be performed if the specialist medical practitioner has consulted with another specialist medical practitioner.
 Medical practitioners are also required to assess whether the patient will need counselling.

-The Act also requires conscientious objecting medical practitioners to inform the patient about their conscientious objection and to provide them with information about accessing other medical practitioners and transferring the patient to another practitioner or health service willing to conduct the termination.
+The Act also requires conscientious objecting medical practitioners to inform the patient about their conscientious objection, and to provide them with information about accessing other medical practitioners and transferring the patient to another practitioner or health service willing to conduct the termination.
 The Act also requires medical practitioners to provide appropriate medical care and treatment to a person born as a result of a termination.

-The Act removes abortion from Section 4(1) of the Crimes Act 1900.
-It makes it an offence for an unqualified person to carry out or to assist in a termination; punishable by seven years imprisonment.
-The Act also makes it an offence to intimidate someone into having an abortion performed including for the purpose of sex selection.
-In addition, it is also an offence to intimidate someone into not having a termination performed.
+The Act repeals Sections 83 and 84, and amends Section 82 of the Crimes Act 1900.
+It creates a new offence for an unqualified person to carry out or to assist in a termination; punishable by seven years imprisonment.
+The Act also makes it an offence to intimidate someone into having an abortion performed, including for the purpose of sex selection.

-Amendments
+Amendment

-In November 2021, "Zoe's Law" passed parliament within NSW under the Crimes Act 1900.
-In 2019, all abortion offences were repealed from the Crimes Act 1900 but when a foetus is lost as a result of a wide range of criminal acts (such as dangerous driving or grievous bodily harm).
+In 2025, an amendment to the Act made its way through parliament that seeks to expand access to abortion services provided through the public health system.